Emergency Alternative Air Sources – Spare Air and Pony Bottles

 We’re having a closer look at Spare Air vs Pony Bottle – small diving tanks to use as an alternate air source if you run out of oxygen underwater or your regulator stops working!

 Using any such small scuba tank in an emergency is usually the last resort you have in an air emergency underwater.
 Your first choice would be to use the octopus regulator of your dive buddy and you both ascend safely to the surface.
+However, there can and might be circumstances where a dive buddy is not around and divers in trouble need air to safely ascend to the surface.

 What is Spare Air?